-This peach wedding canopy is delightful, but for a DIY bride is very EXPENSIVE!
-It wouldn't be unusual for a flower shop to charge a minimum of $2000 for the wedding design shown below.
-You can, however, make it much more affordable by providing your own labor and choosing cheaper flowers.
+This peach wedding canopy is delightful, but for a DIY bride it is not as hard as you think.
+These decorations are often offered by a wedding venue and feature silk flowers.
+If the same were done in fresh, it wouldn't be unusual for a flower shop to charge a minimum of $4000 or more for the wedding design shown below.
+You can, however, make it much more affordable by providing your own labor and choosing cheaper (or artificial) flowers.

 Don't feel locked into the same flowers used in this peach wedding canopy.
 Click on the image below to see a step by step tutorial for creating your own cocktail table swag.